 - Identifying any damage or faults with the internal workings.

-- Detaching all pre-existing battery cells in preparation for new or upgraded cells.
+- Detaching all pre-existing dead cells in preparation for new or upgraded cells.

 - Cleaning the battery pack.